Areas of Focus

 Home / Areas of Focus / Bipolar Mood Disorder

-Previously known as manic depression, bipolar mood disorder (BMD) is characterized by periods of severe depression, mania/hypomania, and relative stability.
-Mood swings and sub-clinical symptoms may still occur during the periods of stability.
-The depressed and manic states are not simply normal ups and downs of life.
-They are extreme.
+Previously known as manic depression, bipolar mood disorder (BMD) is defined by alternating periods of severe depression, mania or hypomania, and relative stability.
+Mood fluctuations and sub-clinical symptoms can persist even during stable periods.
+The depressed and manic states are not the ordinary ups and downs of life; they are extreme in both intensity and duration.

-Although genetic factors play a large role, 30-50% of adults diagnosed with bipolar disorder report traumatic childhood experiences.
-A striving for perfection and a compromised self-esteem have also been identified as factors in BMD.
-This points to the importance of psychotherapy in the treatment plan, especially given the positive effect of therapy on mood stabilization during a manic episode.
+Although genetic factors play a substantial role, 30 to 50 percent of adults diagnosed with bipolar disorder report traumatic childhood experiences.
+Perfectionism and compromised self-esteem have also been identified as contributing factors.
+These findings point to the importance of psychotherapy within the treatment plan, particularly given its positive effect on mood stabilisation during manic episodes.

 References